-Support vector machines (SVMs) operate by maximizing the margins on either side of a hyperplane that separates two different data classes.
-The orientation of the hyperplane is adjusted until the margin, which is the distance between the hyperplane and the training instances on either side of the plane, is a large as possible.
-Typically, the training instances must be represented on a higher dimensional feature space to ensure that the different classes are linearly separable.
-The training instances are mapped to this feature space for classification using one of a variety of available kernel functions.

-While SVMs are typically used to perform binary classification, multiclass classification can be achieved by breaking the classification task into a set of multiple binary classification problems.

-NEED EQUATIONS/ Figures

-Describe Kernel functions

 SVM Application

-In this study, support vector machines were used to classify students based on their academic performance for each of the five cases presented in Section 3.1.
+In this study, support vector machines were used to classify students based on their academic performance for each of the five cases presented in Section 3.1, as well as the same five cases after undergoing dimensionality reduction through PCA.
 For the binary cases, a one-vs-one coding design was used to determine the optimal hyperplane orientation to separate the classes.
-The performance of linear, polynomial, and Gaussian kernels was evaluated.
+The performance of linear, polynomial (3rd order), and Gaussian kernels was evaluated.
 Although SVMs are typically only applicable to binary classification tasks, they were also used to classify the multiclass cases in this study.
-For the K independent classes present in the multiclass cases, K(K – 1)/2 binary SVM models were trained using the one-vs-one coding design, effectively transforming the multiclass classification task into a set of binary classification tasks.
+For the K independent classes present in the multiclass cases, K(K – 1)/2 binary SVM models were trained using the one-vs-all coding design, effectively transforming the multiclass classification task into a set of binary classification tasks.
 Receiver operating characteristic curves were used to determine how well the trained SVM models were able to classify the test data.
 The Matlab “fitecoc” and “predict” commands were used in the training and testing phases, respectively.

+Observing the multiclass class label distribution in Figure 1, it is clear that available sample data is concentrated into Class 3, with very few sample instances available in the other class labels (Class 1 in particular).
+In order to compensate for this unbalanced dataset, the cost matrix associated with the SVM training procedure was adjusted to prevent the model achieving the highest accuracy by favoring the correct classification of Class 3 over the other Classes.
+This was done by increasing the cost of a false-positive classification of Class 3, as demonstrated in Tables 3a and 3b.
+By adjusting the cost matrix in this way, the model will be more negatively affected if it attempts to classify every sample as Class 3.